Home Beneficiary Helpline Careers About Us Contact Us

 The State Health Insurance Assistance Program (SHIP) is a free service that provides one-on-one help with Medicare questions and enrollment.
 Each state has its own SHIP with trained counselors who are familiar with the plans and options available in your area.

 SHIP counselors are unbiased, which means they don’t work for insurance companies and won’t try to sell you anything.
-Their goal is to give you accurate, easy-to-understand information to enable you to make informed choices about your Medicare coverage.
+Instead, their goal is to give you accurate, easy-to-understand information to enable you to make informed choices about your Medicare coverage.

 How Can SHIP Help During Open Enrollment?